carlosbrando/rails21-book/text/03_ActiveResource/03_timeouts.markdown

 ## Timeouts

-ActiveResource ueses **HTTP** to access RESTful API's and because this fact is susceptible to problems of server slow responses or non-working servers.
+ActiveResource uses **HTTP** to access RESTful API's and because this fact is susceptible to problems of server slow responses or non-working servers.
 In some cases, its calls to ActiveResource can expire (timeout).
 Now you can have control of expiration time with the timeout property.

 	class Person < ActiveResource::Base
 	  self.site = "http://api.people.com:3000/"